biowdl/small-rna/docs/index.md

 column name | function
 ---|---
 sample | sample ID
 library | library ID.
-These are the DNA libraries that are sequenced.
+These are the libraries that are sequenced.
 Usually there is only one library per sample readgroup | readgroup ID.
 Usually a library is sequenced on multiple lanes in the sequencer, which gives multiple fastq files (referred to as readgroups).
 Each readgroup pair should have an ID.
 R1| The fastq file containing the forward reads
 R1_md5 | Optional: md5sum for the R1 file.